Have you ever been overwhelmed with EQ? Yeah, me too.

-This is especially challenging for the volunteer sound tech.
-A few hours a week behind the mixer is simply not enough time to master EQ.
-Good news is, there are a few simple EQ techniques that can really improve your sound without having to become the EQ master.
+But turns out, there are actually a few simple EQ techniques that can really improve your sound without having to become an EQ master.

 The EQ Golden Rule: Cut frequencies, don’t boost.